Event Storming – how to use it for business processes analysis?

 - Make it easier to introduce Event Storming to all teams at Pragmatic Coders.

 We wanted to kill two birds with one stone – share Event Storming methodology and make improvements to the recruitment process itself.
-You might run the workshop to grasp the big picture really quickly and to provide a physical space where discussion around the flow happen.
+You might run the workshop to grasp the big picture really quickly and to provide a physical space where discussion around the flow happens.

 Running an experiment isn’t that difficult.
 All you need is: